Charles-Lee1010/kokoa-clone-2020/README.md

-#kokoa Clone 2020 Update
+#Kokoa Clone 2020 Update

-HTML is so much fun!
+HTML&CSS are so much fun!